The Key findings from Datto’s Annual Global State of the Channel Ransomware Report

 Phishing attacks remained the most successful attack vector used by cyber criminals, followed by employee errors that could be avoided with better security training.
 These consist of a lack of cyber-security education, weak passwords and poor user IT practices.

 COVID-19 has had an impact on cyber-security, but the disruption seems to have not been as detrimental as you might think.

 While MSPs seemed split on the security impact of the global pandemic, 59% said remote work due to COVID-19 had resulted in increased ransomware attacks.
 With the move to remote working, 52% of MSPs reported that shifting client workloads to the cloud had also increased security vulnerabilities.

 COVID-19 has also seen certain industries affected by pandemic-themed cyber-attacks.
-MSPs found that healthcare, finance/insurance, professional services and legal industries were the industries most often targeted by cyber criminals.
+This ransomware report stated MSPs found that healthcare, finance/insurance, professional services and legal industries were the industries most often targeted by cyber criminals.
 This was most likely as they were industries directly affected by COVID.
 For example, if a hospital was overwhelmed by a rise in positive COVID-19 cases, then their IT security may have been more vulnerable than before the pandemic.

 Cost of Ransoms vs Downtime

 Concerningly, the cost of downtime rapidly accelerated during 2020.